Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 == Prerequisites

-Part I assumes:
+@part-i assumes:
 - Programming experience (Rust examples, but concepts are language-agnostic)
 - Basic understanding of program semantics
 - Familiarity with boolean logic

-Part II additionally requires:
+@part-ii additionally requires:
 - Mathematical maturity (reading formal definitions and proofs)
 - Understanding of partial orders and lattices
 - Familiarity with fixpoint theory